 What steps should I take to prepare to apply for the loan?

-First, if you do not already have a Unique Entity Identifier (UEI), you must apply to receive one at SAM.gov.
-This process can take 3 to 6 weeks.
-Also, make sure your organization has paid 2021 taxes and is in good standing with the State of Maine.
-Gather your federal income tax returns and year-to-date profit and loss and balance sheet as you are required to submit these with your application.
+- Make sure your business has paid 2022 taxes and is in good standing with the State of Maine.
+Gather your 2019-2022 federal income tax returns and 2019-2023 year-to-date profit and loss and balance sheet as you are required to submit these with your application.

 What are the size limits for loans?